-Quick – what’s your earliest memory?
-Most adults, about 62% actually, say that their earliest memories are of family vacations taken when they were between the ages of five and ten years old.
-In other words, the very first memory of life itself for most people came from a family trip.
+Quick!
+What’s your earliest memory?
+Most adults, about 62% actually, say that their earliest memories are of family vacations taken when they were between the ages of 5 and 10 years old.
+In other words, some of the first memories of life itself for most people come from a family trip.

-This was one of the results of a U.S. Travel Association study of more than 2,500 adults and 1,100 children that shows the power that family travel has on people, the power to create poignant, powerful, lasting memories.
+This was one of the results of a U.S. Travel Association study of more than 2,500 adults and 1,100 children that shows the power that family travel has — a power to create poignant, powerful, lasting memories.

 Further, the study also found evidence that vacations bring families closer together with 53% of youth surveyed strongly agreeing with that statement.

 And the memory-making goes even deeper when the grandparents come along.
-60% of children who traveled with their extended family reported that they feel closer to them and 65% like to remember stories about what they did with their grandparents on vacation.
+Sixty percent of children who traveled with their extended family reported that they feel closer to them, and 65% like to remember stories about what they did with their grandparents on vacation.

 Indeed, the overarching reason for many families to travel is to reconnect and come closer together.
-One AARP study shows that the #1 motivator for travel among their membership is to ‘reconnect with family and friends’.
-A Top Flight Family surveyproved the same, as “Travel brings us closer together as a family” was the single most popular reason their affluent respondents claimed they travel with their children.
+One AARP study shows that the #1 motivator for travel among their membership is to ‘reconnect with family and friends.’
+A Top Flight Family survey proved the same: “Travel brings us closer together as a family” was the single most popular reason their affluent respondents claimed they travel with their children.

 Other research studies have: